marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 Another useful feature of arrays is that we can give them as input to functions.
-Consider for example this function which we looked at before
+Consider for example this function which we looked at before:

 .. code:: python